DJ-lezama/StudioTec/README.md

    This will start the Vite development server for the frontend, usually on `http://localhost:5173`.

 4. **Open your browser** and navigate to the frontend URL provided in the terminal (e.g., `http://localhost:5173`).

+If you want to see how it works, you can find it here: https://youtu.be/8Wunvl-wEMk